unibo-dtm-se-2324-graphproject/report./sections/04-development/index.md

 Dependencies

--Express: ^4.21.0 is a dependency in my project because it serves as the foundation for my server-side application, handling routing and requests efficiently.
+- Express: ^4.21.0 is a dependency in my project because it serves as the foundation for my server-side application, handling routing and requests efficiently.
 It enables me to build a robust API for my graph visualization system, ensuring seamless communication between the frontend and backend.

--imane01-graph:  "1.0.5"  package is used in your project to provide functionalities for generating and visualizing mathematical graphs
+- imane01-graph:  "1.0.5"  package is used in your project to provide functionalities for generating and visualizing mathematical graphs

 DevDependencies: